OpariucRares/Proiecte/README.md

 **The Adventure of the Nameless Knight** - it was for my Attested in Computer Science in high school.
 It is also a game made in Unity and C#.
 It is the final product.
 The documentation explains about the game and the code (*Proiecte/The Adventure of the Nameless Knight/Documentatie.docx*).
 In the future, I will make a video presentation about this game.

 **SmarthHouse Builder** - it is a project made with the whole group at my faculty.
 It was for *Software Engineering*.
 It is a web app which uses Flutter for Frontend and Java Spring for Backend.
-The link to the github is here: https://github.com/Al-Andrew/SmartHouse-Builder.
+The link to the github is here: https://github.com/Al-Andrew/SmartHouse-Builder and link to the presentation: https://www.youtube.com/watch?v=_RebuL0zH5A